 To simulate the effect of resolution on total column amounts, an ensemble of 16 spectra were simulated for the same atmospheric conditions for each of 12 cm, 25 cm, 50 cm, 100 cm, 150 cm, 200 cm, and 250 cm OPD.
-The signal-to-noise ratio was set to 250 for each spectrum to simulate a typical measurement noise value, and all four molecules were retrieved using the same a priori values as our data from September 1st.
-Identical phase and effective apodization errors were applied to each spectrum, with values similar to the TAO instrument (left panels of Figure 5.34).
+The signal-to-noise ratio was set to 250 for each spectrum to simulate a typical measurement noise value between the TAO-FTS and PARIS-IR values listed in Table 5.14, and all four molecules were retrieved using the same a priori values as our data from September 1st.
+Identical phase and effective apodization errors were applied to each spectrum, with values similar to the TAO instrument (left panels of Figure 5.36).
 All results below are consistent with an ensemble of measured spectra from a single day of TAO measurements for which the interferograms were truncated with a triangular apodization function to the same set of OPD values.

-In Figures 5.38-5.42, the column amounts of $O_3$ , HCl, $N_2O$ , and $CH_4$ are shown as a function of the optical path difference.
+In Figures 5.39-5.43, the column amounts of $O_3$ , HCl, $N_2O$ , and $CH_4$ are shown as a function of the optical path difference.
 The figures show the mean column amounts with the $2\sigma$ standard deviation for two sets of retrievals: one that retrieves third-order polynomial coefficients for the PHS and EAP functions ("PHS/EAP retrieved") from the microwindow itself, and one that does not retrieve coefficients (our "standard retrieval").
-The a priori column value and the "truth" are plotted for reference.
-The truth in this case is the column amount used to create the model spectra.